harsh-seth/generative-qa-llm/README.md

 7. "max_input_length" - Maximum length of input text
 8. "seed" - Seed for random initialization
 9. "max_records_cut" - Fraction of records to train and validate on
-10. "evaluate_at_epoch" - Resume from checkpoint @ specified epoch number
+10. "resume_from_epoch" - Resume from checkpoint @ specified epoch number
+11. "evaluate" - Evalute (test set) model at epoch (Will skip training)
+12. "num_test_records" - How many records to create the test set from?
+13. "save_test_generation" - Save generated text from test evaluation

 Command to train the T5-base mode <br>